lishamhlanga/Donegal-Famous-Beaches/README.md

 The images are all aligned horizontal and vertical and scale well on the mobile and desktop with the flex wrap kicking in to distribute the mobile experience of a single column beneath each other and scale as the surface view increase.

-The footer houses social media links with icons that when clicked open a new tab. addition to the presentation the body area background is light blue,the colours I used are good for the eyes and does not strain the user.
+The footer houses social media links with icons that when clicked open a new tab. addition to presentation the body area background is light blue,the colours I used are good for the eyes and does not strain the user.

 The upload form makes it easier for the user to submit their beaches of interest for publication ,they can right on the comment section and then upload the image.
 I included an link to reduce the image if it's too big , maximum image size being 20mb.

-I also included required that will highlight ( fill out this field ) if the user has left some areas unfilled and tries to submit the form.
+I also included required on the form that will highlight ( fill out this field ) if the user has left some areas unfilled.
 The form is responsive as well and scales of different screen sizes .
+There is a google mapat the bootom of the upload page which users can click the red dot to display information about the beach , and where its located.

 ![Test of Responsiveness](https://github.com/lishamhlanga/Donegal-Famous-Beaches/blob/main/Media/amI.responsivedesign.png)